hpcugent/vsc_user_docs/mkdocs/docs/HPC/r-packages.md

 ### Missing R packages intalled before

-Please be aware that if you have installed `R` packages yourself before February 2025, then you have to reinstall all of them.
+Please be aware that if you have installed `R` packages yourself before end of February 2025, then you have to reinstall all of them.
 You might have to reinstall self installed `R` packages if you want to use them:

 - on a different cluster
 - with a different version of `R`
 - with an `R` compiled with a different version of toolchain
-- if the operation system was changed/updated.
+- if the operating system was changed/updated.